Rasic2/gvasp/README.md

     conda install -c hui_zhou -c conda-forge qvasp
     ```

-If you run the `QVasp -v` and print version information, then you install the `GVasp` successful ~~
+If you run the `gvasp -v` and print version information, then you install the `GVasp` successful ~~

 ```
-QVasp version 0.0.1 (Linux-5.10.16.3-microsoft-standard-WSL2-x86_64-with-glibc2.35)
+GVasp version 0.0.1 (Linux-5.10.16.3-microsoft-standard-WSL2-x86_64-with-glibc2.35)
 ```

 ## Setting Environment